 5. Make a plan

 Whether you’ve just started thinking about having a baby, you’ve been trying for a while or you are already having fertility treatment, to give yourself the best chance of achieving your goal of a baby is by making a plan.
 You are not alone, one in six Australians will struggle to conceive at some point and there are many highly qualified experts available to help regardless of where you are on your journey.

 If you’re just starting out consider what you and your partner need to do to get yourselves in the best shape for conception.

 If you’ve been trying for a while, remember that 12 months of regular, unprotected sex without success is an indication that you have a fertility issue and it’s time to seek help.
 The good news is that asking for help doesn’t put you on a fast track to IVF.
 Genea Fertility Specialist Dr Anthony Marren says that the focus of your first fertility appointment is information.

 “The main aim of your fertility appointment is to empower you by the provision of information,” Dr Marren says.

 If you’re already having fertility treatment but you haven’t had success yet, perhaps it’s time to seek a second opinion.
-Many of Genea’s Fertility Specialists are experts in reassessing your situation to develop a new treatment plan.

 The information in this article does not replace medical advice.
 Medical and scientific information may or may not be relevant to your own circumstances and should always be discussed with your own doctor before you act on it.